redfin/swift-style-guide/README.markdown

 ## Memory Management

-Code (even non-production, tutorial demo code) should not create reference cycles.
+Code (even non-production, debugging, and demo code) should not create reference cycles.
 Analyze your object graph and prevent strong cycles with `weak` and `unowned` references.
 Alternatively, use value types (`struct`, `enum`) to prevent cycles altogether.

+Special note for IBOutlets: Instead of using weak broadly for IBOutlets, we prefer strong IBOutlets.
+The current recommended best practice from Apple is for IBOutlets to be strong unless weak is specifically needed to avoid a retain cycle.

 ### Extending object lifetime